On highly regular embeddings: -regular maps

 With this we can formulate the following elementary but essential lemma.
 It is a direct consequence of the definition of a $k$-regular map. \begin{lemma} If there exists a $k$-regular map $X\to\RR^N$, then there exists a $\Sym_k$-equivariant map \end{lemma}

 Now we are in the realm of equivariant topology and study the existence of an $\Sym_k$-equivariant map $F(X,k)\to V_k(\RR^N)$.
-For that purpose we use the following equivalent problem provided by Cohen \& Handel in 1978.
+For that purpose we use the following problem about the existence of an inverse bundle, which was formulated and proved to be equivalent by Cohen \& Handel in 1978.

-Consider the Euclidean space $\RR^k$ as a $\Sym_k$-representation with the action given by coordinate permutation.
-Then the subspace $W_k=\{(a_1,\ldots, a_k):\sum a_i=0\}$ is an $\Sym_k$-subrepresentation of $\RR^k$.
+Consider the Euclidean space $\RR^k$ as an $\Sym_k$-representation with the action given by coordinate permutation.
+Then the subspace $W_k=\{(a_1,\ldots, a_k)\in\RR^k :\sum a_i=0\}$ is an $\Sym_k$-subrepresentation of $\RR^k$.
 Let us introduce the following vector bundles over the unordered configuration space

-where the last bundle is a trivial line bundle.
+where the last vector bundle is a trivial line bundle.
 There is an obvious decomposition:

 \begin{lemma}[Cohen \& Handel, \cite{cohen-handel}] An $\Sym_k$-equivariant map $F(X,k)\to V_k(\RR^N)$ exists if and only if the $k$-dimensional vector bundle $\xi_{X,k}$ admits an $(N-k)$-dimensional inverse. \end{lemma}